eda-globetrotter/lamiera-per-caldaie/src/graph/graph_notes.md

 ### Edge List

 + Keep an unordered list of all edges.
-+ Different to find a given edge, *(u,v)*
++ Difficult to find a given edge, *(u,v)*
-+ Different to find a set of all edges incident to a node *v*, which is important for deletion or modification of the node *v*
++ Difficult to find a set of all edges incident to a node *v*, which is important for deletion or modification of the node *v*
 + *|E| \approx |V|^{2}*
 + Number of edges in a directed graph: *n(n - 1)*.
 + Number of edges in a undirected graph: *\frac{n(n - 1)}{2}*.